+Next tip in cooling out your horse properly is to make sure you allow him to drink water.
 Think about what’s in sweat—it’s water!
 Both you and your horse need to drink enough to replace all the water lost during the ride.

 “It’s a myth that cool water will cause colic or make your horse sick,” says Johnston.
 “You want to encourage him to drink.
 Some horses will drink more water if it’s not super cold, so find a temperature that your horse enjoys.
 If you’re worried that he is drinking too fast, offer small amounts frequently, every few minutes, until he’s had his fill.
 If the work has been especially hard, a bucket of fresh water and a separate bucket with an electrolyte supplement may be helpful.”

 If your horse is very sweaty and it’s not cold outside, a bath will feel good for your horse.